-The OSGi alliance vision for the future of modular application development – which they see as the future of application development in general – includes a component-based application development community strong enough to support a thriving component market.
+The OSGi alliance vision for the future of Java modularity and modular application development – which they see as the future of application development in general – includes a component-based application development community strong enough to support a thriving component market.
 Much like consumers now download apps that make their mobile phones perform the latest greatest tricks, application developers may one day be able to download modular components that can plug into existing enterprise applications.

 At JavaOne 2011, Peter Kriens gave two informative talks about OSGi and also led the Birds of a Feather group for OSGi as well.
 Kriens sessions explained why, despite the difficulties it presents, implementing modularity with OSGi is valuable for today's application developers.
 He also explained how to get there from here, and cleared up some misconceptions about OSGi and modular applications.